 Treatment of perforated viscous requires three major actions detailed below:

 Early surgical consultation

 Due to the exceptionally high morbidity and mortality, patients with perforated viscous are ill and require rapid intervention.
-These patients should be treated in the resuscitation or critical areas of the emergency department that allow for close monitoring and frequent reassessment.
+These patients should be treated in the resuscitation or critical areas of the ED that allow for close monitoring and frequent reassessment.
 Continuous monitoring is required and treatment begins with managing basic ABCs.

 Oxygen supplementation to invasive airway management may be needed depending on the patients pre-existing conditions, severity of illness and work of breathing.
-Obtain TWO large bore IVs and start IV fluid resuscitation to help with normalization of vital signs and to restore adequate tissue perfusion.
+Obtain two large bore IVs and start IV fluid resuscitation to help with normalization of vital signs and to restore adequate tissue perfusion.
 Resuscitation needs may range from a single liter of fluids to massive volume administration.
 Blood products may need needed in some cases.
 Treat pain aggressively, but consider that non-synthetic opioids will cause histamine release and may worsen hypotension.
 In this case, fentanyl may be a better option although it has a shorter duration of action.

-Begin antibiotics early in the workup.
-Anti-microbial coverage will depend on the site of the perforation.
+Begin antibiotics early in the workup. anti-microbial coverage will depend on the site of the perforation.
 If the location of the perforation is unknown empirically cover for gram negatives, gram positives and anaerobes.
-Common empiric regimens for abdominal sources include: ciprofloxacin + metronidazole, piperacillin/tazobactam, or imipenem.
+Common empiric regimens for abdominal sources include: ciprofloxacin + metronidazole, ceftriaxone + metronidazole, piperacillin/tazobactam, or imipenem.

 Pearls and Pitfalls